0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 # Blockchain

-The Miden blockchain protocol describes the process how [state](state.md) progresses in distinct time periods. `Block`s in Miden are containers that aggregate account state changes and their proofs, together with created and consumed notes for one period.
+The Miden blockchain protocol describes the process of how [state](state.md) progresses. `Block`s in Miden are containers that aggregate account state changes and their proofs, together with created and consumed notes.
 For every `Block`, there is a `Block` proof that attests to the correctness of all state transitions it contains.

 From `Block`s one can derive the progress of the chain, by observing the delta of the global [state](state.md) between two time periods.